cschneggenburger/group-2-project-1/README.md

 # Funding Stage Analysis
 We analyzed the layoffs in the tech sector from 2020 to 2024, to dertermine what effect company maturity had on layoffs.
 To do this we defined company maturity on the company funding stages.
 ## Code Snippits
-The follow is a significant portion of the code used to clean, filter, and visualize the data for Funding Stage analysis
+The following is a significant portion of the code used to clean, filter, and visualize the data for Funding Stage analysis
 ```
 # Clean the data
 # Check for duplicates in the Company column sorted by Date_layoffs